tmolteno/necpp/Ruby/README.md

 You should have built the nec2++ distribution and installed it.

+###Use ATLAS for LAPACK###

+        sudo update-alternaltives liblapack.so

+Make sure you choose the atlas-base one.

 ###To generate this module

 You should install SWIG (on Debian 'aptitude install swig ruby-dev'), and then